feathers-plus/authentication-local-management/docs.md

 - verifyToken:      The 30-char token generated for email addr verification (string)
 - verifyShortToken: The 6-digit token generated for cellphone addr verification (string)
 - verifyExpires:    When the email addr token expire (Date)
-- verifyChanges     New values to apply on verification to some identifyUserProps (key value object)
+- verifyChanges     New values to apply on verification to some userIdentityFields (key value object)
 - resetToken:       The 30-char token generated for forgotten password reset (string)
 - resetShortToken:  The 6-digit token generated for forgotten password reset (string)
 - resetExpires:     When the forgotten password token expire (Date)

 The following `user` item might also contain the following props:

 - preferredComm     The preferred way to notify the user.
-One of identifyUserProps.
+One of userIdentityFields.

 The `users` service is expected to be already configured.
 Its `patch` method is used to update the password when needed,